microsoft/microsoft-ui-xaml-specs/active/AnimatedIcon/AnimatedIconSpec.md

 You can define markers in the Lottie file with the State names.
 You can also define markers as follows:
 * Combine state names with a "To".
-For example, in the AutoSuggestBox case, "NormalToPointerOver".
+For example, in the AutoSuggestBox case, "NormalToPointerOver";
-Changing the AnimatedIcon's state from "Normal" to "PointerOver" will cause it to move to this marker's position.
+changing the AnimatedIcon's state from "Normal" to "PointerOver" will cause it to move to this marker's position.
 * Append "_Start" and/or "_End" to a marker name.
-For example defining markers "NormalToPointerOver_Start" and "NormalToPointerOver_End" will and changing the AnimatedIcon's State from "Normal" to "PointerOver" will cause it to animate from the _Start marker's position to the _End position.
+For example defining markers "NormalToPointerOver_Start" and "NormalToPointerOver_End" and changing the AnimatedIcon's State from "Normal" to "PointerOver" will cause it to jump to the _Start marker's position and then animate to the _End position.

 The exact algorithm used to map AnimatedIcon State changes to marker positions:
 1) Check the provided file's markers for the markers "[PreviousState]To[NewState]_Start" and "[PreviousState]To[NewState]_End".